Revision: Mon, 25 Sep 2023 09:33:25 GMT

 Configuration

-The extension can be configured using either a configuration file or a bootloader.
-The configuration file for this extension should be located in app/config/monolog.php.
-In this file, you can specify the default Monolog handler, global logging level, as well as configure handlers and processors.
+To configure this component, it can be set up to your preference via a config file or a bootloader.
+The config file for this component is typically located in app/config/monolog.php.
+Through this file, you can select a default handler, set a global logging level, and customize handlers and processors to meet your specific needs.

 php